Affordable Carpal Tunnel Surgery

 Carpal tunnel release surgery costs vary from location to location, depending on where you have the procedure and who is paying.

 If you need carpal tunnel release surgery, we require no health insurance here.
-At NTTC Surgery Center, we offer affordable carpal tunnel release surgery at a cash pay rate of $3,200.75 – an affordable alternative to working with insurance companies.
-This fee includes the surgeon’s fees, the facility fees (including preoperative, operative, and recovery time charges), and all fees related to nursing, anesthesiology, and routine preoperative lab work.
+At NTTC Surgery Center, we offer affordable carpal tunnel release surgery at a cash pay rate of $3,870.00 – an affordable alternative to working with insurance companies.